irods-contrib/metalnx-web/README.md

 Allow Metalnx DB to update user type based on changes to the iRODS role of a user.
 This bug prevented changing from rodsuser to rodsadmin and would not show admin features.

+#### Fix Rule error listing microservices

+Fix stack traces that resulted from acquiring list of microservices for the dashboard by switching to calling jargon environment services to obtain the microservice list

 #### NIEHS identified misc theming issues